-Anytime there’s widespread flooding in the U.S., you have to be wary about ‘flood cars’ entering the used car market.
-Vehicles can be rebuilt and have their titles ‘washed,’ then sold as if they were never damaged.
+Anytime after widespread flooding in the U.S. — like the kind you have right now in the Northeast — you have to be wary about “flood cars” entering the used car market.
+Vehicles can be rebuilt and have their titles “washed,” then sold as if they were never damaged.

 To the naked eye, there’s no telling that anything is amiss with these cars.
 But you’ll know you’ve got a flood car when you encounter failed electrical systems throughout the vehicle.

 4 steps to take to avoid buying a flood vehicle

 The National Insurance Crime Bureau (NICB) posted a warning about cars and trucks that have been damaged by the flooding in Texas due to Harvey, and this applies to Irma as well.